w3c/wai-tutorials/source/carousels/structure.html.erb.md

   - H48
 ---

-Structural markup ensures that the content of a carousel has meaning on its own, without styling and scripting, so that can be used in more situations.
-For example, a carousel could be presented as a list of articles on a mobile device.
+Structural markup ensures that the content of a carousel has meaning on its own, without styling and scripting, so that can be used in more diverse situations.
+For example, a carousel can be presented as a list of articles on a mobile device or if JavaScript fails to load.

 ## Carousel region